*** Warning ***

 Up close it was a mass of birds, smells, sounds.
 A visceral experience.
 (Though this picture was taken from the land, we should never land on the sandbars or get out of our boats.
 The birds are challenged enough without us traipsing around.)

 In 2017, Hurricane Irma washed over the bank and eroded it beyond use for nesting.
 This happens.
 By their very nature, the low lying sand and grass areas used by nesting birds are vulnerable to overwash.
-It was sad to lose this accessible resource, however.
-There are efforts ongoing to renourish and rebuild this location.
+It was sad to lose this accessible resource, however the story has a happy ending.
+Crab Bank is back as a nesting site thanks to the hard work of many individuals and organizations.
 See some of that story here.

 Thankfully, we have at least two other sandbars in the Charleston area where the birds are successfully nesting.
 Bird Key Stono and Deveaux Bank.
 There are several beach areas and sand spits also in use.
 These sandbars and the beaches are always changing with the storms.
 The birds resiliently move to another suitable location when one is lost.